 Truist Routing Number for International Wire Transfers

-If you need to receive money from an international transfer, you’ll want to provide the sender with the Truist SWIFT code, as well as your account number.
+If you need to receive money from an international transfer to your Truist account, you’ll want to provide the sender with the Truist SWIFT code, as well as your account number.

 What Is a SWIFT Code?